-Siemens PLM Software has already put this best practice to use, using the company’s Panopto video platform to record a full 3-day, 30+ session training conference this way.
+One global industrial engineering firm has already put this best practice to use, using the company’s Panopto video platform to record a full 3-day, 30+ session training conference this way.
 With only a webcam, a mic, and their presenters’ own laptops, the company captured more than 30 original, high-quality videos, all with notes, slides, and indexed content, and — and made them all available for employees to view on-demand within one week of the event closing.

-All told, Siemens reports the solution was both dramatically faster and significantly more affordable than its previous practice of contracting with AV production specialists.
+All told, the firm reports the solution was both dramatically faster and significantly more affordable than its previous practice of contracting with AV production specialists.
 In fact, the first implementation of this “lecture capture for training events” process was so successful, the company was named a 2014 CIO 100 Award winner for innovation, and has made recording with its video platform the company’s standard approach for capturing internal events.

 The second major challenge of video has to do with the complexity of the recording process itself.

-Until now, recording even a simple training course or presentation was difficult, expensive and time-consuming — particularly if you wanted to record multiple points (a slide deck, a presenter, and don’t forget the whiteboard!).
+Until now, recording even a simple training course or presentation was difficult, expensive and time-consuming — particularly if you wanted to record multiple viewpoints (a slide deck, a presenter, and don’t forget the whiteboard!).
 Then, once the video was recorded, editing, formatting, and processing it could take weeks to complete and usually required an experienced videographer.